kubeflow/website/content/docs/upgrading/upgrade.md

 +++

 ## Upgrading from Kubeflow v0.7.0 or later

+{{% alert title="Alpha version" color="warning" %}}
+This feature is currently in <b>Alpha</b> with limited support.
+The Kubeflow team is interested in any feedback you may have, in particular with regards to usability of the feature.

 Upgrading your Kubeflow deployment is supported if your deployment is v0.7.0 or later.

 ### Prerequisites